FAQ

 WHERE ARE YOUR PUPPIES RAISED?

-Iron Range Golden puppies are born and raised in our home.
-When they are four weeks old, they are moved from the whelping box in our room, out to a larger playpen area.
+Iron Range Golden puppies are born and raised in our home!
+When they are four weeks old, they are moved from the whelping box into a larger playpen area.
 Our play areas have access for the puppies to start going outside where they can begin to explore their new world.

 WHAT WILL MY PUPPY COME WITH?